datgrog/SnipsDaoChallenge/README.md

 # SnipsDaoChallenge

-Your challenge is to write an ethereum smart contract to elect 10 community “representatives”.
+Your challenge is to write an ethereum smart contract to elect 10 community “representatives”. <br>
 The election must run continuously, enabling a rotation of the 10 representative.

 The contract must handle: